robkavanagh/maser/README.md

 # MASER
-`maser` (**M**agnetically inter**A**cting **S**tars and **E**xoplanets in the **R**adio) is a tool for computing the visibility of radio emission produced by magnetic star-planet interactions over time.
-It calculates the geometry of these interactions on the fly, based on the relevant system parameters.
-While it was developed for research on planet-hosting M-dwarfs, it is well suited for application to any magnetised body that can interact with an orbiting satellite (e.g. planets & brown dwarfs).
-It is written in [Python](https://www.python.org/), and is described in [Kavanagh & Vedantham (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K).
+MASER (**M**agnetically inter**A**cting **S**tars and **E**xoplanets in the **R**adio) is a tool for computing the visibility of radio emission produced by magnetic star-planet interactions over time.
+It calculates the geometry of these interactions on the fly from the relevant system parameters.
+While it was developed for research on planet-hosting M-dwarfs, it is well suited for application to any magnetised body that can interact with an orbiting satellite (e.g. planets, brown dwarfs, white dwarfs).
+It is written in Python, and is described in [Kavanagh & Vedantham (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K).
+It can be installed on Unix systems as described below, or alternatively used via its dedicated web app (coming soon).

 # Installation
 `maser` can be installed on Unix systems via `pip`:
 ```
 pip install git+https://github.com/robkavanagh/maser.git
 ```
 Its sole dependency is NumPy (>version 1.23).

 # Basic usage
 Once installed, you can import `maser` into a Python workflow via:
 ```
 from maser import maser
 ```
 The function `maser` requires the vector `params`, which contains the system parameters required to compute the visibility of the radio emission generated via the magnetic star-planet interactions, and the NumPy array `times`, which contains the observing times in days.
-Two optional parameters, `Lmax` and  `tol`, can also be set when calling `maser`, which set the maximum size of the magnetic field loops  and the tolerance of the numerical solver implemented (see [Kavanagh & Vedantham, 2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K) for details).
+Two optional parameters, `Lmax` and  `tol`, can also be set when calling `maser`, which set the maximum size of the magnetic field loops  and the tolerance of the numerical solver implemented (see the [associated publication](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K) for details).

 The elements of `params` and their associated units are as follows: